i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 Here again we have hierarchical descriptions, but at this time, descriptions of aggregates.
 For every such aggregate we define [specification][terms] (e.g. `HasSource(Specs.Map.Facts.ToCI.Firms)` method call) that should be used to get a data from the facts storage, and one or more [specifications][terms] (e.g. `HasValueObject(Specs.Map.Facts.ToCI.FirmTerritories, Specs.Find.CI.FirmTerritories)` method call) that should be used to rebuild aggregate structure, it's value objects.

-Next, we need to do exactly the same we did at _primary_ stage.
+Next, we need to do exactly the same we did at the _primary_ stage.

 Create a class derived from `MessageFlowBase<T>`.
 It needed to configure the flow which will be used for _commands_ consuming.